andreasbm/masonry-layout/README.md

 **Features**

 * Works right out of the box (just add it to your markup)
+* Created using only vanilla js - no dependencies and framework agnostic!
 * Can lock columns if specified
 * Automatically re-distribute items when the size of the grid changes or new elements are added
 * Can add transitions to elements when they reflow